 Michael Goodlin (Lehigh University) found his way to RUF through his former youth group leader, Trip Beans.
 Michael, a native of Pasadena, MD, was pursuing his M.A.R. in Biblical studies at Westminster Theological Seminary while living in Lancaster, PA, near Millersville.
 Trip encouraged Michael to assist RUF Millersville for his internship with New City Fellowship of Lancaster.
 After graduating from seminary in 2015, Michael continued volunteering at RUF Millersville for two years, while working in sales and installation at the Fence Experts, an organization he joined in 2013.
 He left the Fence Experts in 2017 to minister at Lehigh University.

 As an undergraduate, Michael attended Nyack College in Nyack, NY, where he studied communications with a focus on music business.
 After graduating in 2008, Michael worked in sales and management at Enterprise Rent-A-Car until 2012.
 Michael met Natasha at Nyack.
 He was a senior.
 She was a freshman.
 Although she was immediately attracted to Michael, he took three years to realize that she was the woman for him.
-The two were married in 2012 and have three children.
+The two were married in 2012 and have four children.
 Natasha frequently attends large group and loves meeting the quirky and passionate students at Lehigh University.
 When he’s not on campus, Michael can be found playing with his kids, reading, mountain biking, or tinkering around the house.